Dark Souls II

 With circumstances so dire, Drangleic is a land that has become void of social contract.
 Glimpses of its former grandeur can only inspire nostalgia; there is simply nothing left to hope for.
 The world will be destroyed and the cycle will eventually begin again, except the hero won’t be there; he’ll be dead or at the very least, something else.
 It’s interesting rhetoric that renders every character decision that much more important.
 In a dying land with nothing left, do you let your morals slip as well?
 Is there even room for morality?
 The gear I plucked off a freshly slain merchant in the interest of saving some precious souls forces me to wonder.

-The characters you do happen across in Dark Souls II are often burdened with the curse as the player character.
+The characters you do happen across in Dark Souls II are often burdened with the same curse as the player character.
 As they hollow, they forget themselves, and that can make it hard to figure out just who they are or, indeed, were.
-It is, however, tragic to watch their mind decay into madness as they adhere staunchly to motives they don’t remember the reasons for.
+It is, however, tragic to watch their mind decay into madness as they adhere staunchly to motives they don’t remember their reasons for holding.
 Even the most contemptible of characters invokes a sense of empathy in the player, making Dark Souls II almost humanist in its design.
 Its complicated cast may be doomed, but are they beyond redemption?
 In a land such as Drangleic, is it even fair to judge their actions?
 And ultimately, how much do their actions even matter?
 As mentioned before, the end of days is nigh for them and salvation doesn’t seem to be an option.
 The catastrophic state of the world serves as the center theme of Dark Souls’ narrative, even as it inhibits it.

 You see, the world of Dark Souls II leaves little room for a forward moving narrative.
 Without hope or, indeed, a future, how many causes and effects can there be to further the plot?
 Drangleic is reaching its end, and most of its story has already been told.
 But just because there are limited plot points during the players bleak march to the end of the world, doesn’t mean there isn’t a rich story to uncover.
 Where Dark Souls differs from its contemporaries is in its ability to tell a story implicitly, without the need to spell things out for anyone.
 Even in regards to narrative, that handholding I alluded to earlier is decidedly absent.
 As a result, much of the lore is speculative or left up to interpretation.
 In fact, communities spring up online to critically analyze the Souls franchise in an effort to reach some kind of consensus.
 Few games can make such a claim.